sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 > NOTE: These values will work for a standard docker-compose deployment of Sourcegraph.
 If you've customized your deployment (e.g., using an external database service), you will have to modify the environment variables accordingly.

+> NOTE: This script makes the assumption that the environment has all three databases enabled.
+If the configuration flag `DISABLE_CODE_INSIGHTS` is set and the `codeinsights-db` is unavailable, the `migrator` container will fail.
+Please see the [Migrating Without Code Insights](#migrating-without-code-insights) section below for more info.

 Once the `migrator` has run, you should see output similar to:
 > sourcegraph-migrator  | t=2021-12-21T03:25:49+0000 lvl=info msg="Checked current version" schema=frontend version=1528395959 dirty=false
 > sourcegraph-migrator  | t=2021-12-21T03:25:49+0000 lvl=info msg="Upgrading schema" schema=frontend